HMS Iron Duke (F234): Since 2011

 The Royal Navy's next generation helicopter, Wildcat, completed 20 days of demanding trials aboard Iron Duke, her first frigate, in January 2012.

 In March 2012 Iron Duke began a major refit in HM Naval Base, Portsmouth.
-Some major parts of the work package took place for the first time on a Type 23 class of ship, as the MOD looks to extend the life of the Type 23 frigates beyond the original time frame to coincide with the introduction of the Type 26 class of ships, the first which is currently expected to enter service as soon as possible after 2020.
-Also included in the refit was the installation of BAE Systems Artisan medium-range 3D surveillance radar and in June 2013 she was put back at sea.
-She test fired 7.62mm rounds from her General Purpose Machine Guns and Mini-Guns, 3lb ceremonial guns and the torpedo system.
+Some major parts of the refit took place for the first time on a Type 23 class of ship.
+The MOD was extending the life of the Type 23 frigates beyond the original time frame to coincide with the introduction of the Type 26 frigate class, expected at the time to enter service as soon as possible after 2020.
+Also included in the refit was the installation of BAE Systems Artisan medium-range 3D surveillance radar.
+In June 2013 she went back to sea.
+She test-fired her 7.62mm General Purpose Machine Guns and Mini-Guns, 3lb ceremonial guns and the torpedo system.
 In early 2014, she successfully fired her new 'SWMLU' Seawolf missile system against towed targets, destroying two simulated hostile aircraft skimming the surface of the sea, targeting from the brand new 3D radar system.

-On 20 June 2014, Iron Duke deployed on operations for the first time since her refit.
-The frigate will sail down the Atlantic, gradually working its way down south via the west coast of Africa to the British Overseas Territories in the region.
-It is a routine deployment known as Atlantic Patrol Tasking (South).
+On 20 June 2014, Iron Duke deployed on routine Atlantic Patrol Tasking (South) operations for the first time since her refit, to sail down the Atlantic, gradually working her way south via the west coast of Africa to the British Overseas Territories in the region.
 On 20 August 2014, Iron Duke received a 21 gun salute as she approached Robben Island to dock at the V&A Waterfront in Cape Town, South Africa.

 In January 2016, Iron Duke sailed on a six-month deployment including being tasked to Standing NATO Maritime Group 1.
 She took part in Exercise Dynamic Guard, and Exercise BALTOPS 16.

 In June 2017, Iron Duke was assigned to maritime security operations and training around the United Kingdom but deployed at short notice to represent the Royal Navy in the BALTOPS exercise in the Baltic.
 Upon completion of the exercise she took part in Kiel Week 2017.